My Quiet Kitchen

 pin to save recipe on Pinterest

-asparagus salad on a white plate with two Easter egg radishes.
+Cold asparagus salad on a white plate with pink radishes

 Ingredient Notes

-The base of this salad is very simple - lettuce, asparagus, and radishes.
-The crunch of fresh romaine is always nice, but feel free to substitute your favorite lettuce or whatever looks the freshest.
+• Lettuce - The crunch of fresh romaine is always nice, but feel free to substitute your favorite lettuce or whatever looks the freshest.

-When purchasing asparagus, look for stalks that are richly green and firm to the touch.
-The tips should look perky, and definitely pass on bunches that look wrinkly or droopy.
+• Asparagus - When purchasing asparagus, look for stalks that are richly green and firm to the touch.
+The tips should look perky.
+Pass on bunches that look wrinkly or droopy.

-The dressing calls for 7 simple ingredients (plus salt and pepper).
-If you don't have a high speed blender like a Vitamix, you may want to substitute cashew butter or almond butter for the raw cashews called for in the recipe.
+• Chia Dressing - The dressing calls for 7 ingredients (plus salt and pepper).
+If you don't have a high speed blender like a Vitamix, you may want to substitute tahini, cashew butter, or almond butter for the raw cashews called for in the recipe.

 Chia seeds provide plant-based Omega-3 fatty acids as well as protein and fiber.
 Cashews introduce a little more creaminess and also provide healthy, whole-food plant fats, fiber and protein.